100 % LEGAL SECURITY: USED SOFTWARE FROM SOFTWARE BROKER

 The BGH ruling from December 11th, 2014

-In December of 2014, the BGH ruled that it is permissible to split up volume licenses.
-This means: If the initial acquirer has purchased a license that allows several users to use the software, the subsequent acquirer can only claim exhaustion of the distribution right for that copy if the initial acquirer has rendered it unusable.
-However, if the initial acquirer has purchased a license that allows several copies of the software to be used, the subsequent acquirer can claim exhaustion of the distribution right for a number of those copies if the initial acquirer has rendered that number of copies unusable.
+In December of 2014, the BGH ruled that it is permissible to split up volume licences.
+This means: If the initial acquirer has purchased a licence that allows several users to use the software, the subsequent acquirer can only claim exhaustion of the distribution right for that copy if the initial acquirer has rendered it unusable.
+However, if the initial acquirer has purchased a licence that allows several copies of the software to be used, the subsequent acquirer can claim exhaustion of the distribution right for a number of those copies if the initial acquirer has rendered that number of copies unusable.

 The decision of the Münster Procurement Chamber from March 4th, 2016

 Here, it was once again confirmed that purchasers have nothing to fear from the manufacturer (Microsoft) regarding the purchase and use of used software.
-According to the Münster Procurement Chamber, actions for injunction or damages regarding the use of software under second-hand licenses are no longer objectively comprehensible based on the supreme court rulings of the ECJ and BGH.
+According to the Münster Procurement Chamber, actions for injunction or damages regarding the use of software under second-hand licences are no longer objectively comprehensible based on the supreme court rulings of the ECJ and BGH.
 In addition, the BGH elaborated that there was no evidence of financial loss on the part of Microsoft.